Semi-device-independent certification of indefinite causal order in a photonic quantum switch: Introduction

 Quantum mechanics challenges the viewpoint that physical quantities are locally pre-defined independently of measurement~\cite{bell64}.
-In recent years, pioneering work in quantum information has shown that, by assuming local operations respect quantum mechanics but dropping the assumption that the events must occur in a definite order, we may also challenge the viewpoint of well-defined causality~\cite{chiribella13switch,oreshkov12}.
-While extending the quantum circuit formalism~\cite{nielsenchuang,chiribella08architecture} and the notion of quantum combs~\cite{kretschmann05,gustoki06,chiribella09,pollock18}, these works predicted processes with an indefinite causal order that nevertheless do not lead to contradictions or paradoxes in the collected statistical data~\cite{oreshkov12}.
+In recent years, pioneering work in quantum information has shown that, by assuming local operations respect quantum mechanics but dropping the assumption that the events must occur in a definite order, we may also challenge the viewpoint of well-defined causality~\cite{chiribella13switch,oreshkov12}.While extending the quantum circuit formalism~\cite{nielsenchuang,chiribella08architecture} and the notion of quantum combs~\cite{kretschmann05,gustoki06,chiribella09,pollock18}, these works predicted processes with an indefinite causal order (ICO) that nevertheless do not lead to contradictions or paradoxes in the collected statistical data~\cite{oreshkov12}.

-The study of such causal structures has shown that indefinite causal order brings advantages to the performance of several quantum information tasks~\cite{chiribella12,araujo14,feix15,guerin16,ebler18,quintino18,zhao20,bavaresco21a,bavaresco21b,renner21}.
-From a fundamental perspective, the investigation of quantum causal structures not only renews our understanding of causality in nature but also helps to address the long-standing problem of reconciling quantum theory and general relativity in a theory of quantum gravity~\cite{hardy2007towards,christodoulou2019possibility,marletto2017gravitationally}.
-A well-studied process with indefinite causal order is the quantum switch~\cite{chiribella13switch}, upon which all experimental investigations of indefinite causal order to date have been based~\cite{procopio15,rubino17,goswami18,rubino22,goswami20,wei19,guo20,rubino21,taddei21}.
+The study of such causal structures shows that ICO brings advantages to the performance of several quantum tasks~\cite{chiribella12,araujo14,feix15,guerin16,ebler18,quintino18,zhao20,bavaresco21a,bavaresco21b,renner21}.
+From a fundamental perspective, the investigation of quantum causal structures not only renews our understanding of causality in nature, but also helps to address the long-standing problem of reconciling quantum theory and general relativity in a theory of quantum gravity~\cite{hardy2007towards,christodoulou2019possibility,marletto2017gravitationally}.
+A well-studied process with ICO is the quantum switch~\cite{chiribella13switch}, upon which all experimental investigations of ICO to date have been based~\cite{procopio15,rubino17,goswami18,rubino22,goswami20,wei19,guo20,rubino21,taddei21}.
+There has been some discussion regarding what is to be considered a valid implementation of the quantum switch as proposed in Ref. \cite{chiribella13switch}, with some of the opinion that current experiments are simulations \cite{paunkovic2020causal,vilasini2022embedding,ormrod2022causal}, while others conclude that the experiments have an indefinite causal order \cite{oreshkov2019time} or at least have a quantifiable resource advantage \cite{fellous2022comparing}.
+To avoid ambiguity, here we call these experimental implementations 'photonic' quantum switches.